JPBrickhouse/10-Template-Engine-Employees/README.md

 ## USAGE
 - To use the "Template Engine for Teams and Employees" application...
-- Use the command line to locate the clone repo and make it your current directory
+- Use the command line to locate the cloned repo and make it your current directory
 - Simply type `node app.js` in the command line
 - A series of prompts will inquire about the following items:
     - What is the employee's name?